nemethconsulting/rec-hockey-svc/docs/quick-start.md

 <a id="5"></a>
 ## Next steps

-You've successfully started using the Rec Hockey League API!
-Explore our [documentation](nav.md) for more details on the using the API.
+You're now ready to dive deeper!
+Explore the [documentation](nav.md) to learn more about what the Rec Hockey League API can do.

 ## [Back to main menu](nav.md)